Kierian-50/Portfolio/content/projects/CrowdDJ.md

 showInProjects: true
 ---

-This project was made to show the interest of using cascade classifier for ML project.
+This project was done to show the interest of using cascade classifier for ML project.